chartgerink/dissertation/README.md

 Remember that there might be other dependencies like `pandoc`, `pandoc-citeproc`, and some LaTeX dependencies I haven't included and depend on your installation.

+For the PDF, I did some manual adjustments to get to the final version because LaTeX...

 ## Outline

 __Contributions towards understanding and building sustainable science__